antononcube/Raku-Lingua-NumericWordForms/README.md

    - [ ] Russian
    - [ ] General algorithm

+4. [ ] Full, consistent Persian numbers parsing.
+   - Currently, Persian number parsing works only for numbers less than 101.

-4. [ ] Implement parsing of ordinal numeric word forms
+5. [ ] Implement parsing of ordinal numeric word forms

-5. [ ] Implement parsing of year "shortcut" word forms, like "twenty o three"
+6. [ ] Implement parsing of year "shortcut" word forms, like "twenty o three"

-6. [ ] Implement parsing of numeric word forms for rationals, like "five twelfths"
+7. [ ] Implement parsing of numeric word forms for rationals, like "five twelfths"

-7. [X] Translation function (from one language to another)
+8. [X] Translation function (from one language to another)

 ------